PatrickF1/fzf.fish/README.md

 omf install https://github.com/patrickf3139/fzf.fish
 ```

-In addition to this plugin, you will also need to install
+In addition to this plugin, you will also need to install these CLI tools:
 - [fzf](https://github.com/junegunn/fzf), the command-line fuzzy finder that powers this plugin;
-- [fd](https://github.com/sharkdp/fd), a much faster and friendlier alternative to the antiquated `find` command is used for the file search feature; and
+- [fd](https://github.com/sharkdp/fd), a much faster and friendlier alternative to the antiquated `find` command (used for the file search feature); and
-- [bat](https://github.com/sharkdp/bat), a smarter `cat` with syntax highlighting used to preview files.
+- [bat](https://github.com/sharkdp/bat), a smarter `cat` with syntax highlighting (used to preview files).

-If you are on Mac, I recommend installing these two CLI tools using [brew](https://brew.sh/).
+If you are on Mac, I recommend installing them using [brew](https://brew.sh/).

 ## Configuration
 ### Using custom key bindings